wwevo/7dtd-chrani-server/README.md

 this code only has some exception checking and also almost ZERO security / sanity checks. this is in NO WAY ready for a public server.
 I think.
 I am not good at these things :)

-the way I inject the bot's actions into the main loop is insufficient.
-I need a much more flexible/magical way. can't even module out the password function cause it takes an extra parameter...
+the way I inject the bot's actions into the main loop may be insufficient.
+I'd like a much more flexible/magical way.
+It does work the they it should, but it looks like garbage ^^

 ### will it run?
 code-base is tested on